 Having to prove myself, I chose not to study for a degree so this was a set back for me trying to find work.
-I truly believed I could offer just as much if not more than someone fresh out of university because I had hands on experience.
-However, I’m always super critical of myself and prefer to let my work do the talking instead which didn’t always work in my favour.
+I truly believed I could offer just as much if not more than someone fresh out of university because I had hands-on experience.
+However, I’m always super critical of myself and prefer to let my work do the talking instead which didn’t always work in my favor.
 Once I was done working for free I felt it was time to step up the ladder with the knowledge and experience I had gained as I then had more to offer.
 Which is where the editorial side came into it for me, online editors are becoming the new wave of stylists.
-I can simply be at my laptop or mobile anywhere in the world and still be able to offer my skills.
+I can simply be on my laptop or mobile anywhere in the world and still be able to offer my skills.

 What goals do you wish to achieve in the future?

 I’ve always been interested in reading and buying magazines, I never throw them out.
 I’m independent and love the freedom working for myself, so being a reputable menswear stylist and editor for my own publication is ultimately what I want.
 Either that or to own a menswear boutique.
-I love challenge so maybe I can do both!
+I love a challenge so maybe I can do both!